hashicorp/terraform/website/docs/configuration/meta-arguments/for_each.html.md

 By default, a [resource block](/docs/configuration/blocks/resources/syntax.html) configures one real infrastructure object.
 (Similarly, a
-[module block](/docs/configuration/blocks/modules/syntax.html) includes a child module's contents into the configuration one time.)
+[module block](/docs/configuration/blocks/modules/syntax.html) includes a child module's contents into the configuration one time).
 However, sometimes you want to manage several similar objects (like a fixed pool of compute instances) without writing a separate block for each one.
 Terraform has two ways to do this: